-GWARORICK, F. Permanent Staff Instructor, Regimental Serjeant Major King's Colonials former 2nd Life Guards, 21st Lancers 2/9/98 fought at the Battle of Omdurman and awarded the Distinguished Conduct Medal.
-Photograph in 21st Lancers in my collection.
+GWARORICK, F. Permanent Staff Instructor and Regimental Serjeant Major King's Colonials.
+Prior service with the 2nd Life Guards and 21st Lancers 2/9/98 having fought at the Battle of Omdurman and awarded the Distinguished Conduct Medal.
+Photograph in 21st Lancers in the authors collection.

 GWYER, A. G. Captain in the 6th Dragoon Guards became Adjutant KEH 1912.